glowingstone124/lamp-vm/README.md

 IN: Use rd register to receive a data from IO address rs1.

 OUT: Send rd register's data to IO address rs1.

+INT: Submit a software-cause interrupt

+IRET: Return from a interrupt.